pynvme/pynvme/doc/vscode.rst

 VSCode
 ======

 VSCode is an excellent source code editor and IDE.
-It officially supports python and pytest with an extension: https://github.com/microsoft/vscode-python.
-We developed another plugin for pynvme.
-So users can develop and run test scripts in VSCode.
+It supports python and pytest with an offical extension: https://github.com/microsoft/vscode-python.
+We developed another extension for pynvme to make VSCode more friendly to SSD test.

 Layout
 ------